bitcoin-api/bitcoin-api-full-stack/README.md

 ### How to Deploy Backend

 Here is an example video of a live staging deployment for the backend.
 This video shows the fee update worker being updated using the Giraffe Lick Leaf deployment tool.
-This deployment provides continuous integration for the backend NodeJS services that interact with the Bitcoin node on the Linux server, the service is never down or interrupted:
+This deployment provides continuous integration for the backend NodeJS services that interact with the Bitcoin node on the Linux server, the service doesn't need to shut down or be interrupted:

 [![Instant Backend Deployment](https://bitcoin-api.s3.amazonaws.com/documents/open-source/bitcoin-api-full-stack/youtube-logo-2.png)](https://www.youtube.com/watch?v=ZZ4zdq4AJY8)